Giving to charity is great, not just for the recipients but for the givers, too.

 GiveWell also supports novel interventions, but through its All Grants Fund, not its Top Charities Fund.
 That can mean giving an organization a grant to run a study in order to find out whether a hypothetical future program is feasible.
 Or, more concretely, it can look like some grants GiveWell made in 2021: It directed $30 million to the Alliance for International Medical Action and International Rescue Committee to work on malnutrition, and $25 million to IRD Global to provide cash transfers in Pakistan to incentivize immunizations.

-The gambit paid off: Whereas a year ago GiveWell had found $450 million worth of cost-effective opportunities, this year it’s more like $900 million — meaning the size of the pool has roughly doubled.
-Now, instead of having too much money and too few great causes to spend it on, GiveWell has too many great causes and too little funding to support them all.
-Specifically, it finds itself around $300 million short.
+The gambit paid off: Whereas in 2021 GiveWell had found $450 million worth of cost-effective opportunities, it was more like $900 million in 2022 — meaning the size of the pool roughly doubled.
+Instead of having too much money and too few great causes to spend it on, GiveWell had too many great causes and too little funding to support them all.
+Specifically, it found itself around $300 million short.

 It’s worth noting that GiveWell takes disconfirming research seriously.
 In 2017, it recommended Evidence Action’s No Lean Season, which offered no-interest loans to farmers in Bangladesh during the “lean season” between planting rice and harvesting it; the loans are conditional on a family member temporarily moving to a city or other area for short-term work.
 But a subsequent randomized evaluation found that the program didn’t actually spur people to migrate or increase their incomes, and GiveWell and Evidence Action then agreed that it should no longer be a top charity.
 Evidence Action stopped soliciting funds for it and later shut it down — an unusually scrupulous move for a charity.